ufs-community/ufs-srweather-app/docs/UsersGuide/source/BuildRunSRW.rst

 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

 .. attention::
-   * If users successfully built the executables in :numref:`Step %s <DevBuild>`, they should skip to step :numref:`Step %s <Data>`.
+   * If users successfully built the executables in :numref:`Table %s <ExecDescription>`, they should skip to step :numref:`Step %s <Data>`.
    * Users who want to build the SRW App on a generic MacOS should skip to :numref:`Step %s <MacDetails>` and follow the approach there.

 If the ``devbuild.sh`` approach failed, users need to set up their environment to run a workflow on their specific platform.
 First, users should make sure ``Lmod`` is the app used for loading modulefiles.
 This is the case on most Level 1 systems; however, on systems such as Gaea/Odin, the default modulefile loader is from Cray and must be switched to Lmod.
-For example, on Gaea, assuming a ``bash`` login shell, run:
+For example, on Gaea, users can run one of the following two commands depending on whether they have a bash or csh shell, respectively:

 .. code-block:: console

    source etc/lmod-setup.sh gaea
+   source etc/lmod-setup.csh gaea

-or if the login shell is ``csh`` or ``tcsh``, run ``source etc/lmod-setup.csh gaea`` instead.
-If users execute the above command on systems that don't need it, it will not cause any problems (it will simply do a ``module purge``).
+If users execute one of the above commands on systems that don't need it, it will not cause any problems (it will simply do a ``module purge``).
 From here on, ``Lmod`` is ready to load the modulefiles needed by the SRW App.
-These modulefiles are located in ``modulefiles`` directory.
+These modulefiles are located in the ``modulefiles`` directory.
 To load the necessary modulefile for a specific ``<platform>`` using ``<compiler>``, run:

 .. code-block:: console